Wait! Do you know what cookies are?

 The power to withdraw consent at any time must give to the user.
 You must know that your user has access to their current consent state and are aware of the option of withdrawing their consent.

 The renewal of consent for cookies is not an issue and the guidance indicates that the duration of consent should be reasonable.
 It is also impact of any changes to the cookies or a similar technology that adds to track user behavior.

 There are two obligations for website owners under the GDPR:

-- The cookie consent should be transparent and a user must be aware of how their data is being used.
+- The cookie consent should be transparent and a user must know of how their data is in use.

 - The communication should be understandable for the user to have a valid choice.